lukifer23/svg-X/README.md

 ### Mobile Responsiveness

-SVG Bolt is now fully responsive and works on all device sizes:
+SVG-X is now fully responsive and works on all device sizes:
 - Adapts layout for mobile screens
 - Touch-friendly controls
 - Optimized network panel for smaller screens